vealylai/1DInterface/Interface1D/A_Joystick/readme.md

 Now let's make sure you can program your board.

-Firs you need tell the Arduino IDE what port your board is connected to and make sure you've selected the right board.
+First you need tell the Arduino IDE what port your board is connected to and make sure you've selected the right board.

 Go to **Tools > Boards** and select **Arduino Leonardo**.